Azure-Samples/active-directory-cordova-multitarget/README.md

 - To build and run Windows Tablet/PC or Phone app version

-  [Visual Studio 2013 for Windows with Update 2 or later](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-8) (Express or another version).
+  [Visual Studio 2013 with Update 5 for Windows](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-8) (Express or another version) or
+[Visual Studio 2015](https://www.visualstudio.com/downloads/download-visual-studio-vs#d-community) (Community or another version)

 - To build and run for iOS